How to Calculate Average Handling Time (AHT)

 What is Average Handling Time?

-Average Handling Time (AHT) is a key measure for any contact centre planning system, as it tells you how long a new item of work takes to be handled, and not just the talk time.
+Average Handling Time (AHT) is a key calculation for any contact centre planning system, as it tells you how long a new item of work takes to be handled, and not just the talk time.

 In essence, it tells you how much time an advisor spends working on a task and when they are unable to deal with a new work item.
 It also helps you understand and improve your Calls Per Hour (CPH) rate.
 However, it’s important not to reduce AHT at the expense of the customer experience – as our consultants panel explain in this article.